 - What the child wants

 - The reasons the parents have denied the grandparents access to the child

 You should consult with an attorney in your state to find out what laws apply to your situation.

 If you want to obtain custody of your grandchild, you will only be able to do so in extraordinary circumstances.
 Extraordinary circumstances include:

 - The grandchild’s parents are mentally or physically unfit to raise them

 - The grandchild’s parents have given physical custody rights to the grandparents for a continuous period of at least 24 months

 Are you a grandparent seeking custody or visitation rights?
 We can help.
-At Friedman & Friedman, Attorneys at Law, we understand that the laws in New York make it very difficult for grandparents to get the visitation or custody rights they seek.
+At Friedman & Friedman PLLC, Attorneys at Law, we understand that the laws in New York make it very difficult for grandparents to get the visitation or custody rights they seek.
 Our legal team is dedicated to helping you preserve your relationship with your grandchild.
 We can help you build a strong case and ensure that your interests and rights are well defended.
 Let us put our skills to work for you.

 Contact our Westchester County grandparents’ rights attorneys to schedule a case consultation today.